 Before getting started, it's a good idea to get a feel for the relative speed of your computer (to set expectations).
 Run e2speedtest.py.
 This will give you a score telling you how fast a single processor is on your computer.
-If your machine has 4 cores, you multiply this number by 4 to get a relative performance value.
-Note, however, that some processors have a 'turbo' mode, and if you are using only 1 processor (which is what the test does), it will run faster than 1 core normally will.
-This can exaggerate the speedtest score by as much as 20-30%.
-My 2015 MacBook Pro scores ~1.0 (per core) on this test.
+If your machine has 4 cores, you multiply this number by 4 to get a total performance number.
+Note, however, that some processors have a 'turbo' mode, and if you are using only 1 processor (which is what the test does), it will run faster than if you are using 4 cores at once.
+This can exaggerate the speedtest score by as much as 30%.
+My 2018 MacBook Pro scores ~1.2 (per core) on this test without turbo mode.